-// as above

-}

 Description of Syntax: A rule declaration consists of the following elements:

-The optional keyword protected prevents that this rule is visible from outside so that such rules cannot be used as an entry point (for example, in ANT [9] this is expressed by a target name starting with the minus character).
-This does not affect the internal accessibility of rules via imports and rule call.
+The optional keyword protected prevents that this rule is visible from outside so that such rules cannot be used as an entry point (for example, in ANT [9] this is expressed by a target name starting with the minus character) or from other scripts.

 An optional type (see second syntax form above) may be given in order to declare a “function”.
 In this case, the last expression must return a value of the return type.